 Dress for the ball:

-Fantastical-historical costume inspired by the style of the late 18th to early 19th centuries.
+Fantastical-historical costume inspired by the style of the late 18th to early 19th centuries and the Masquerade in Season 4, Episode 1.
 The narrower silhouette of early 19th century gowns make them easier to dance in, but if you want to go full Queen Charlotte, we will be thrilled and admiring!
-“Fancy dress” or “masquerade costume” in the style of the period is highly encouraged!
+Your masking can be simply adding a domino mask to an existing outfit or going all-out with a fantastical costume like those in the show: Titania, Zeus (male or female!), Joan of Arc, a pirate, a mermaid, or, of course, a mysterious Silver Ingenue!

 Modern formalwear (nice suit, black/white tie, evening gown, etc.) is also acceptable.
 Gowns should be mid-calf or longer – no short cocktail dresses, please!
 National dress, religious dress, and military uniform are always acceptable.